 Cold tomato soup with andria Igp burrata: a very easy recipe, with very few ingredients and prepared in 10 real minutes.
-Too hot to Cook, especially to turn on a stove or even worse the oven, and too hot to eat.
-The African heat wave that for 2 weeks on the Italy's gravity bending, I'll confess.
+The recipe without cooking perfect for a elegant and refined appetizer or for a cold and light first course.
 Rome is hot, sultry: do not breathe during the day and sleep at night.
 More reason to take a look at all my OF SALAD RECIPES fresh, delicious and without (or with little) cooking.
 Starting with my favorite: l’RICE SALAD classic version, traditional.
 The most loved.

 That's why I thought a dish easy, Lightweight, fresh and mostly prepared without cooking.
-Is’ a cold tomato soup, very simple because only prepared with tomato, oil, salt and oregano, with burrata di Andria cheese and a crispy bread waffle.
-Ah here's, in fact I grilled bread, because the picture is more beautiful but also because I like the crispy cosse, but you can also serve this cold soup with slices of homemade bread and so you don't really turn on a stove.
+Is’ a cold tomato soup.
+Very simple because it is prepared only with tomato, oil, salt and oregano, with burrata di Andria cheese and a crispy bread waffle.
+Ah here's, in fact I grilled bread, because for the photo it is more beautiful but also because I like crunchy things.
+But you can also serve this cold soup with slices of homemade bread and so you don't really turn on even a stove..

-- 4 thin slices of bread or homemade bread as required
+4 slices of thin bread or homemade bread, to taste

-Sprinkle the bread with a little olive oil and roast it for a minute in a hot pan.
+Spray the bread with a drizzle of oil and toast it for a minute in a hot pan.